 “Engineering was a subject I found myself shepherded into after high school, but after a year I decided to follow my passion for photography.”

 Currently completing the final year of his degree, he is also busy with freelance assignments and is collaborating with artist Brent Harrison on a new exhibition.
 To be showcased at Smart Casual gallery in Fremantle in August, the exhibition aims to disrupt the entrenched representations of Australian Rules Football.

 “We’re looking at the aesthetics of football through inversions of masculinity.
 I’m very interested in this area as a visual discourse,” explains Palman.

 In addition, he is working as the image curator for Negative Feedback, a quarterly photography publication and YouTube channel that promotes analogue photography.
 He recently visited Los Angeles to collaborate with the channel’s founder, George Muncey.
 The trip resulted in a video series that documents photographing the Venice Beach Skatepark, and an instructional video, How to Shoot Street Portraits with Tim Palman.

 After graduating from Curtin at the end of the year, Palman plans to visit London to be more involved with Negative Feedback.

-For those who are considering studying Photography and Illustration Design at Curtin, he has some advice:
+For those who are considering studying Photography at Curtin, he has some advice: